ORNL/ReSolve/README.md

 ## Authors and acknowledgment
 Primary authors of this project are Kasia &#346;wirydowicz <kasia.swirydowicz@pnnl.gov> and Slaven Peles <peless@ornl.gov>.

-ReSolve also received significant contributions from (listed in alphabetic ortder):
+ReSolve project would not be possible without significant contributions from (in alphabetic ortder):
-- Maksud Alam
+- Maksudul Alam
 - Ryan Danehy
 - Nicholson Koukpaizan
 - Jaelyn Litzinger